yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - The unseal process is done by running vault operator unseal or via the API
 - via API  `curl http://.../v1/sys/unseal --request ...`
 - Auto Unseal: the seal provider (HSM or cloud KMS) must be available throughout Vault's runtime and not just during the unseal process
-- If vault has sealed state then the master /root key is encrypted and locked
+- If vault has sealed state then the master key is encrypted and locked
-- The master / root key is used to decrypt the encryption key > Encyption key can unencrypt the data on the storage backend
+- The master key is used to decrypt the encryption key > Encyption key can unencrypt the data on the storage backend
-- Root key is used to protect all vault data.
 - `vault operator init` is the process by which Vault's storage backend is prepared to receive data.
 Vault generates an in-memory master key and applies shamirs secret sharing algorithm
 - Policies are just a named ACL rule
 - Client token is used for authentication of users